Undergraduate Course: Business Ethics (BUST10004)

 ||Generic feedback on your coursework, together with individual marks, will be available on Learn on DATE (to be confirmed).
 You will also be able to review your individual feedback electronically via Grademark on Learn from SAME DATE.

-Your examination marks will be posted on Learn (together with generic feedback and examination statistics) as soon as possible after the Boards of Examiners' meeting (normally June).
-During a specified time-frame, you may come into the UG Office (Room 1.11, Business School, 29 Buccleuch Place) to look at your examination scripts.
+Your examination marks will be posted on Learn (together with generic feedback and examination statistics) as soon as possible after the Boards of Examiners' meeting (normally early-mid June).
+During the summer months (i.e. mid/end June-end August), you may come into the UG Office (Room 1.11, Business School, 29 Buccleuch Place) to look at your examination scripts.
 Note that you will not be able to remove any examination scripts from the UG Office as they may be required by the Board of Examiners

 On completion of this course, the student will be able to: